Overview of PhD Program

 - A total of three (or more) papers, linked to the student’s dissertation topic.
 One of these papers may be the literature review, provided it is a comprehensive critical review, suitable for publication.

-If one of the three papers is not a literature review, the dissertation must still contain a chapter that critically surveys the literature. - A chapter which integrates and discusses the findings reported in the manuscripts.
+If one of the three papers is not a literature review, the dissertation must still contain a chapter that critically surveys the literature. - A chapter that integrates and discusses the findings reported in the manuscripts.
 It should include a discussion of the conclusions of the research, and it should make recommendations for further studies.

 - An appendix outlining in detail the study methods and any accompanying data tables necessary to fully understand the data.